zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 }
 ```

-Three tests are running, none has been completed.
-After some time we run the
+Three tests are running, none has been completed yet.
+After some time running the
-command again and get:
+command again gives:

 ```json
 {